 OUTLINE: Patients are randomized to 1 of 2 arms.

 ARM A: Patients receive carboplatin intravenously (IV) and pembrolizumab IV over 30 minutes on day 1.
 Patients who are HER2+ also receive trastuzumab IV every 3 weeks.
-Treatment repeats every 3 weeks for a least 6 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 3 weeks for a least 6 cycles in the absence of disease progression or unacceptable toxicity.
 After completion of 6 cycles of carboplatin and pembrolizumab, patients may discontinue carboplatin and receive pembrolizumab alone .
 Cycles repeat every 3 weeks in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for 30 days.